Akshayykadam/Wavefy/README.md

-# CastBee — Where Stories Buzz 🐝
+# Wavefy 🎵

-CastBee is a modern, open-source podcast player built with **React Native** and **Expo**.
+Wavefy is a modern, open-source podcast player built with **React Native** and **Expo**.
 It offers a premium listening experience with offline support, sleek UI, and robust state management.

 ## 🚀 Features